static-frame/static-frame/doc/source/articles/guard.md

 How Type-Hinting Arrays and DataFrames Improve Your Code -->

-As tools for Python type annotations have evolved, more complex data structures can be typed, improving maintainability and static analysis.
+As tools for Python type annotations (or hints) have evolved, more complex data structures can be typed, improving maintainability and static analysis.
 Arrays and DataFrames, as complex containers, have only recently supported complete type annotations in Python.
 NumPy 1.20 introduced generic specification of arrays and dtypes.
 Building on NumPy's foundation, StaticFrame 2.0 introduced complete type specification of DataFrames, employing NumPy primitives and variadic generics.
 This article demonstrates practical approaches to fully type-hinting arrays and DataFrames, and shows how the same annotations can improve code quality with both static analysis and runtime validation.

 ## Type Hints Improve Code Quality

 Type hints improve code quality in a number of ways.
 Instead of using variable names or comments to communicate types, Python-object-based type annotations provide maintainable and expressive tools for type specification.
-These type annotations can be tested with type checkers such as ``mypy`` or ``pyright``, quickly discovering actual and potential bugs without executing code.
+These type annotations can be tested with type checkers such as ``mypy`` or ``pyright``, quickly discovering potential bugs without executing code.

-Going further, the same annotations can be used for runtime validation.
+The same annotations can be used for runtime validation.
 While reliance on duck-typing over runtime validation is common in Python, runtime validation is often needed with complex data structures such as arrays and DataFrames.

 Many important typing utilities are only available with the most-recent versions of Python.
 Fortunately, the ``typing-extensions`` package back-ports standard-library utilities for older versions of Python.
 A related challenge is that type checkers can take time to implement full support for new features: many of the examples shown here require ``mypy`` 1.9.0, released just a few months ago.